Baby's First Years

 The first study in the United States to assess the impact of poverty reduction on family life and infant and toddlers’ cognitive, emotional, and brain development

-Mothers were recruited after giving birth at hospitals in four metropolitan areas: New York City, greater New Orleans, the Twin Cities, and the Omaha metropolitan area.
+Working with the Survey Research Center of the University of Michigan, we recruited mothers after giving birth at hospitals in four metropolitan areas: New York City, greater New Orleans, the Twin Cities, and the Omaha metropolitan area.
 Eligible mothers who chose to participate completed a baseline interview about their work, education, family background, household income, relationship with the baby’s father, mental health, and neighborhood of residence.
 View the recruitment materials.

 Quantitative Data Collection at birth and ages 1, 2, 3, and 4

 12-month visit (complete): Approximately one year after the child’s birth, each mother was invited to participate in a follow up survey.
 Information about the child’s health and development, maternal health, family income, and family life was collected.
 For data collection prior to the onset of the Covid-19 pandemic, the surveys were administered in the families' homes.
 For this subset of participants, mother and child interactions were videotaped during a brief ten minute interaction, and infant brain activity was assessed using mobile EEG technology.

 24-month visit (complete): Approximately two years after the child’s birth, mothers were invited to participate in a telephone interview.
 Information that was collected is broadly similar to that collected at the 12-month visit.

 36-month visit (complete): Approximately three years after the child’s birth, mothers were invited to participate in a telephone interview.
 Information collected is broadly similar to that collected 12 and 24 months.

 48-month visit (in process): Approximately four years after the child’s birth, families will be invited to local university settings to complete questionnaires related to their life experiences and child's development, and we will directly assess children's cognitive and emotional development and brain function.